tranter/raspberry-pi-qt-builds/README.md

 The QtWebengine and QtLocation modules are not included as they require more memory to build than is available on a Raspberry Pi 3.

 Qt 5.11.0 requires a newer version of libclang to build the documentation than is currently available in Raspbian.
 The Qt documentation is currently not available in these builds.

+The software was built on a Raspian system based on the "stretch" release.
+It won't run on the older "jessie" release.

 # Future Plans